 Double French Braids

-Though this look seems intensive, it's easy enough to perfect at home.
+Though this braided 'do seems intense, it's easy enough to perfect at home.
 Better yet, it looks better as the day goes on.

 - Create a deep center part and separate each side of hair into sections.